Estimation of False Discovery Proportion with Unknown Dependence: Simulation Studies

-in which the signal strength $\mu_i=1$ for $i=1, \cdots, 50$ and 0 otherwise.
 Each entry of the factor loading matrix $\bB_{ij}$ is an independent realization from the uniform distribution $U(-1,1)$.
-In addition, we consider two different structures of $\bSigma_u$: strict factor model, and approximate factor model.
+In addition, $\bSigma_u=\bI_p$.

-In the strict factor model, $\bSigma_u=\bI_p$.
-In the approximate factor model, we first apply the method in Fan, Liao \& Mincheva (2013) to create a covariance matrix $\bSigma_1$, which was calibrated to the returns of S\&P500 constituent stocks.
+\textbf{Model 2: Approximate Factor Model}.
+The model set up is the same as Model 1, except that we construct $\bSigma_u$ as follows.
+First apply the method in Fan, et al. (2013) to create a covariance matrix $\bSigma_1$, which was calibrated to the returns of S\&P500 constituent stocks.
 We omit the details.
-Then we construct a symmetric matrix $\bSigma_2$.
-For the $(i,j)$th element, if $i\neq j$ and $|i-j|\leq25$, set the element as 0.4, otherwise the elements are zero.
-Next we construct a symmetric matrix $\bSigma_3$ as the nearest positive definite matrix of $\bSigma_1+\bSigma_2$ by applying the algorithm of Higham (1988).
+Then we construct a symmetric banded matrix $\bSigma_2$.
+For the $(i,j)$th element, if $i\neq j$ and $|i-j|\leq25$, set the element as 0.4 and zero otherwise.
+Next we construct a symmetric matrix $\bSigma_3$ as the nearest positive definite matrix of $\bSigma_1+\bSigma_2$ by the algorithm of Higham (1988).
 Finally the covariance matrix $\bSigma_u$ is set as $0.5\bSigma_3$.
-We compare our POET-PFA method with other methods such as Efron (2007)'s method and Friguet, et al (2009)'s method.